foomo/petze/README.md

 Prepare your config folder and move it to: /etc/petzconf.
 The repository contains an example configuration in the _exampleConfig_ folder.

-Then pull and start the container, mounting the config folder:
+Then pull and start the container, mounting the config folder into the container:

     $ docker pull foomo/petze
     $ docker run -v /etc/petzconf:/etc/petzconf foomo/petze